Report: Cohen Arranged Payment for RNC Financier After Affair With Playmate

-The Wall Street Journal reported on Friday that Michael Cohen, President Trump’s personal lawyer and “fixer” whose home and office were raided by law enforcement this week, facilitated a $1.6 million payment to a former Playboy model who said she was impregnated by Republican fundraiser Elliott Broidy.
+The Wall Street Journal reported on Friday that Michael Cohen, President Trump’s personal lawyer and “fixer” whose home and office were raided by law enforcement this week, facilitated a $1.6 million payment to a former Playboy model who said she was impregnated by venture capitalist and Republican fundraiser Elliott Broidy.

-Broidy, who is closely connected to President Trump, serves on the Republican National Committee with Cohen.

 The agreement set up by Cohen bars the unidentified woman from discussing her relationship with Broidy.
 It also prevents her from pursuing “what she said were potential legal claims against Mr. Broidy, according to the person familiar with the matter.”